-This type of dichotmization was discussed by Stitleman et al. \cite{stitelman_impact_nodate}.
-These interventions were also mentioned by D{\'\i}az and van der Laan as one example of an intervention which imposes some type of cut-off on the distribution of treatment \cite{diaz_munoz_population_2012}.
+This type of dichotomization was discussed by Stitelman et al. \cite{stitelman_impact_nodate}.
+These interventions were also considered by D{\'\i}az and van der Laan as one example of an intervention which imposes some type of cut-off on the distribution of exposure \cite{diaz_munoz_population_2012}.
 McCoy et al. introduced the ``average regional effect,'' which considers how the average outcome changes under modified treatment policies which preserve relative self-selection \cite{mccoy2023crossvalidated}.
 Rose and Shem-Tov consider binarization in the context of noncompliance \cite{rose_recoding_2023}.
 Additionally, the binarized ATE was considered in the context of non-random missingness by van der Laan et al. \cite{van_der_laan_nonparametric_2023}.
-The estimand in \cite{van_der_laan_nonparametric_2023} reduces to the BATE when assuming missingness at random.
-In this paper, we aim to provide a thorough and detailed treatment of the assumptions underlying the BATE, as well as examples of when the assumptions may be more or less plausible, to provide practioners with more clarity regarding whether the BATE is the answer to their particular research question.
-We also present a novel estimand, the policy effect of binarization, which extends the additive risk estimand considered in \cite{stitelman_impact_nodate}.
-We believe that this estimand answers a more relevant causal question than the BATE.
-In addition, we provide details for regression, inverse probability weighted, and augmented inverse probability weighted estimators that, under certain conditions outlined, will consistently estimate the BATE and the policy effect of binarization.
+The estimand in \cite{van_der_laan_nonparametric_2023} reduces to the estimand we present when assuming missingness at random.
+In this paper, we aim to provide a thorough and detailed treatment of the assumptions underlying the BATE, as well as examples of when the assumptions may be more or less plausible, to provide practitioners with more clarity regarding whether the BATE is the answer to their particular research question.
+We also present a novel estimand, the causal attributable effect of binarization (CAB), which extends the additive risk estimand considered in \cite{stitelman_impact_nodate}.
+We argue that this estimand answers a more relevant causal question than the BATE as it compares the average outcome under one MTP to that in the observed world.
+In addition, we provide details for regression, inverse probability weighted, and augmented inverse probability weighted estimators that, under certain conditions outlined, will consistently estimate the BATE and the CAB.
 To our knowledge, these estimators and their underlying assumptions have not been discussed in the context of binarization.